iamshreyaa/Weather-Prediction/README.md

 ## Overview

 Weather Prediction is a Node.js application that provides weather forecasts based on user input.
 The application fetches real-time weather information from APIs and presents it in an easy-to-use interface.
+It predicts the weather condition of next day as well using random forest - a machine learning algorithm.
+Model is trained in python and then flask is used to utilize that model and integrate the real-time data with predicted model and make predictions on the basis of that.
+The result is displayed on screen.
+Flask has been integrated with NodeJs with endpoints.

 ## Features